iExecBlockchainComputing/iexec-doc/datawallet.rst

 **Step 5: Deploy your app**

 You can then deploy you app following the normal iExec workflow.
-You need yo replace the MrEnclave value by the content of the fingerprint file in the iexec.json file.
+You need to replace the MrEnclave value by the content of the *fingerprint.txt* file in the iexec.json file.

 .. code-block:: bash